Riga in Winter – Exploring Latvia’s Capital in the Festive Season

 That’s right, the first Christmas tree ever.
 Decorated Christmas tree that is.
 Now this is still a bit of a hotly disputed claim as although Riga, Latvia has documented records attesting to a decorated Christmas tree in 1510, Tallinn, Estonia also claims they had the first Christmas tree.

-marker of the first Christmas tree
+marker of the first Christmas tree in Riga town square, Latvia

 But while Latvia and Estonia battle it out for this claim, it is still something that the city is proud of.
 And to show their pride they have put up a first Christmas tree marker in the town square to commemorate.
 This is also where they now put up the main town Christmas tree each year.

-So many museums in Riga.
-They are everywhere.
-A number of them are free which is really good for people wanting to keep on a budget.
-Some, like the Latvian War Museum are really large and have more information than you’ll end up wanting to read despite how interesting it all is.
-But others are simply called a museum and are really just a room with not much in it.
-I’m looking at you Latvian Museum of Architecture.
-Wherever you go though you’ll find museums all around Riga and since a lot of them are free it’s not too much of a pain to find it’s not as good as you thought it might be.
+Some museums, like the Latvian War Museum are really large and have more information than you’ll end up wanting to read despite how interesting it all is.
+But others are simply called a museum and are really just a room with not much in it (Latvian Museum of Architecture).

-House of the Blackheads, Riga Latvia
+House of the Blackheads, Riga Latvia, decorative building

-While the museum in the basement offers an up close peek at some of the original foundations and tunnels, the rest of the oohing and aahing that everyone does is for a building effectively created 20 years ago.
-The basement part is well worth a look, but the only other thing to see is a couple of cabinet rooms telling you all the famous heads of state that have visited, and a big ballroom on the second floor.
-If you do want to go in for a look, it’s not going to break the bank at only 6 Euros.
+The museum in the basement offers an up close peek at some of the original foundations and tunnels and is well worth a visit.
+But the only other things to see in the building are a couple of cabinet rooms telling you all the famous heads of state that have visited, and a big ballroom on the second floor.

 Rozengrals medieval restaurant Riga

-There are dozens of restaurants offering local Latvian cuisine as well as other food.
-There are a number of burger bars and pubs, and most of what you will find is more on the casual side in Riga I actually quite liked that.
-The food was generally reasonably priced and you get a good amount of it.
-There’s a no nonsense meat and potatoes feel to a lot of the menus, with a bit of a Russian influence here and there.
-If you have some time and want to get a little more of taste of Riga, check out this food tour.
-But here are a couple of restaurants I went to that I would recommend.
+There are dozens of really good restaurants offering local Latvian cuisine as well as other food.
+There are a number of burger bars and pubs, and most of what you will find is more on the casual side in Riga which I actually quite liked.

 restaurant at the Hotel Monte Kristo Riga